 - The X.I.
 (Xenocidic Initiative) in Terminal Velocity

-- In Schlock Mercenary a robot longshoreman named Lota actually became king of the anarchic space city-state of Credomar.
+- A robot longshoreman named Lota actually became king of the anarchic space city-state of Credomar.
 Subverted in that King Lota is a Reasonable Authority Figure with a 100% Heroism Rating among Lota's subjects, and also pretty much saved Credomar's chaotic society from self-annihilation.

 - It also has Lunesby, an AI who pretty much took over the Luna government infosphere, earning herself the nickname "Ghost in the Machine".

 - Castle Heterodyne of Girl Genius is something like this.
 Played with though, in that it does not appear to be centralized in any one location in the castle, instead being distributed across various components of the physical structure.
 A major arc of the plot involves navigating the dangers of the castle because some sections of its intelligence are cut off from the others, and not all of them are working toward the same purpose.
 The castle needs to be repaired before all its systems are back under central control.